Roguelike Hades 2 is now in early access — here are a couple of handy tricks to make playing on Steam Deck godlike.

 To this day, Supergiant Games' masterpiece remains one of the best roguelikes of all time — thanks to its amazing soundtrack, godly humor, and amazingly written characters.

-Its successor, Hades 2, recently released into Steam's early-access program, and from our time with it so far: it's a hell of a ride!
+Its successor, Hades 2, is now in Steam's early-access program, and from our time with it so far: it's a hell of a ride!

 Melinoë's task to hunt down Chronos makes for such an addicting game, especially on the Steam Deck — so much so, that we wonder if the game wants us to try and kill Chronos, the mythological representation of time, or rather actual real-world time itself.